Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Cudjoe Key has boat launch areas but does not have a beach.
-The population has grown by 5% within the last decade.
+The population has grown 20% within the last decade.
+Home prices have increased 29% since a year ago.
 One road, the Overseas Highway, runs across the southern end of the island and connects Cudjoe Key to Upper Suarloaf Key to the west and Summerland Key to the east.
+The "Fat Albert" blimp (actually a Tethered Aerostat Radar System) still hovers over the island's air force station, detecting illegal drugs en route to the U.S.

 Recommended as a Retirement Spot?
-Yes, although the lack of local hospital is something to consider if thinking of retirement here.
+Yes, although the hospital situation should be weighed if considering retirement here.